-Additionally, the exit by the United Kingdom from the EU, or Brexit, took effect in January 2020, which will lead to further legislative and regulatory changes.
-While the Data Protection Act of 2018, that "implements" and complements the GDPR achieved Royal Assent on May 23, 2018 and is now effective in the United Kingdom, it is still unclear whether transfer of data from the EEA to the United Kingdom will remain lawful in the long term under GDPR.
-With the expiration of the transition period on December 31, 2020, companies will have to comply with the GDPR and the GDPR as incorporated into United Kingdom national law, which has the ability to separately fine up to the greater of £17.5 million or 4% of global turnover.
-The relationship between the United Kingdom and the European Union in relation to certain aspects of data protection law remains unclear, for example around how data can lawfully be transferred between each jurisdiction, which exposes us to further compliance risk.
+Additionally, the exit by the United Kingdom from the EU, or Brexit, took effect in January 2020, which has led to and will continue to lead to further legislative and regulatory changes.
+The Data Protection Act of 2018, that "implements" and complements the GDPR achieved Royal Assent on May 23, 2018 and is now effective in the United Kingdom.
+With the expiration of the transition period on December 31, 2020, companies will have to comply with both the GDPR and the GDPR as incorporated into United Kingdom national law, which has the ability to separately fine up to the greater of £17.5 million or 4% of global turnover, which exposes us to further compliance risk.
+While the European Commission recently adopted an adequacy decision for the UK, meaning data may freely flow from the EU to the UK, the adequacy decision is subject to a "sunset clause", which provides uncertainty on the ability to rely on the adequacy decision in the long-term.
 We may incur liabilities, expenses, costs, and other operational losses under GDPR and applicable EU Member States and the United Kingdom privacy laws in connection with any measures we take to comply with them.

-Similarly, there are a number of federal and state level legislative proposals in the United States that could impose new obligations on us.
+Similarly, there are a number of new state consumer data privacy laws as well as federal and state level legislative proposals in the United States that could impose new obligations on us.
 For example, the California Consumer Privacy Act, or the CCPA, went into effect on January 1, 2020 and creates new individual privacy rights for consumers and places increased privacy and security obligations on entities handling the personal data of consumers or households.
 The CCPA requires covered businesses to provide new disclosures to California consumers, which could include our employees residing in California based on the broad definitions in the law, to provide such consumers new ways to opt out of certain sales of personal information and to allow for new causes of action for data breaches.
+The CCPA allows for statutory fines for noncompliance (up to \$7,500 per violation).
 In addition, some countries are considering or have passed legislation implementing more onerous data protection requirements or requiring local storage and processing of data or other requirements that could increase the cost and complexity of delivering our services.

 Further, California voters approved a new privacy law, the California Privacy Rights Act, or CPRA, in November 2020.
-Effective on January 1, 2023, the CPRA will significantly modify the CCPA, including by expanding consumers' rights with respect to certain sensitive personal information.
+Effective on January 1, 2023, the CPRA will significantly modify the CCPA, including by expanding certain consumers' rights.
 The CPRA also creates a new state agency that will be vested with authority to implement and enforce the CCPA and the CPRA.
 New legislation proposed or enacted in various other states will continue to shape the data privacy environment nationally.
 Certain state laws may be more stringent or broader in scope, or offer greater individual rights, with respect to confidential, sensitive and personal information than federal, international or other state laws, and such laws may differ from each other, which may complicate compliance efforts.
+For example, Virginia recently passed its Consumer Data Protection Act and Colorado recently passed the Colorado Privacy Act, both of which differ from the CPRA and go into effect on January 1, 2023 and July 1, 2023 respectively.